Without a Well-Maintained Content Library You Can’t Hope to Compete in Today’s Content-Centric World

 CLICK TO TWEET

-The Ideal Balance
+The Ideal Balance of Content and Experience

 To be adaptable, EBC’s should preserve an ongoing content stream while retaining the ability to personalize materials for each briefing or client.
 Basically, it means creating a working template that can easily be reproduced and modified for all materials.